aerickt/lapwing-for-beginners/src/Chapter-23.md

 Again, if you come across a phrase that you think could be briefed, try looking it up first.
 If an outline is not available, this is where you should add your own!

 Lapwing doesn't contain many phrase briefs (compared to other theories), but this is because I recommend learning Jeff's phrasing.
-It is a very useful system that is already packaged in the <code>plover-lapwing-aio</code> plugin.
+It is a very useful system that is already packaged in the <code class="code-mono">plover-lapwing-aio</code> plugin.

 ## Jeff's phrasing